Mariners spoil strong outing from Marco Gonzales to lose series finale vs. Orioles

 The Mariners raced to a 1-0 lead two batters into the game when hot-hitting rookie Shed Long hit his first career triple and J.P.
 Crawford lined a single to right.

-Gonzales did not have his best stuff early, giving up two hits with a walk in the bottom half of the first as the Orioles evened the score with an RBI double off the wall in right by Renato Nunez.
+Gonzales did not have his best stuff early as the Orioles evened the score in the bottom of the first with an RBI double off the wall in right by Renato Nunez.

+Servais said Gonzales was “on top of his game” with the exception of the pitch to Davis.

+“It’s baseball,” he said.
+“You make one mistake and it can cost you.
+And that’s what happened today.”

-The Mariners lost two of three to the Orioles and return home on Tuesday to face the A.L.
-West-leading Astros in a three-game set before closing out the season at T-Mobile against the A’s, who lead the race for a Wild Card berth into the postseason.
+The Mariners lost two of three to the Orioles and return home Tuesday to face the AL West champion Astros in a three-game set before closing out the season at T-Mobile Park against the A’s, who lead the race for a wild-card berth into the postseason.

 Notes

-• Reliever Austin Adams was set to have an MRI after hyperextending his left knee covering first on a close play Saturday night.
-“We’re keeping our fingers crossed that he’s OK,” manager Scott Servais said.
-“Where we’re at in the season, we’ll probably shut him down.
-We’ll see how the MRI comes out but I can’t imagine we’d try to push him.”
+• Reliever Austin Adams suffered an ACL injury Saturday night and it will require “a significant recovery” period, Servais said.
+An MRI on Sunday revealed the damage that will require surgery.
+Adams hurt his left knee covering first on a close play.
+“He’s pretty shook about it, as anybody would be,” Servais said.
+“He will be back.
+He’ll fight through it.”

-• 1B Daniel Vogelbach was kept out of the game with a score neck.
+• 1B Daniel Vogelbach was kept out of the game with a sore neck.
 “His neck is all locked up,” Servais said.
 “He’s got a shooting pain down the back of it.
 It’s a long year.
 Things happen.”
 Servais said Vogelbach could have been a late-inning replacement, if needed.

-• 2B Shed Long has hit safely in 12 of 16 games (with an at-bat) since being recalled on Sept.
+• 2B Shed Long has hit safely in 12 of 16 games (with an at-bat) since being recalled Sept.
 3. During that stretch, he’s hitting .366 with 10 runs, four homers and nine RBI.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.